Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Introduction

-In this paper, we present \framework{} (depicted in Figure~\ref{fig:intro_eg}), which is a framework of plug-and-play LLM modules for automatically fact-checking.
-The primary objective of \framework{} is to assess the veracity of a complex claim (\textit{e.g.}, the response generated by ChatGPT).
-To achieve this, \framework{} first processes the long input to several simple claims for verification and then predicts search queries for claims to retrieve documents from a knowledge source (\textit{i.e.}, Wikipedia in this example).
-After obtaining related documents, \framework{} selects evidence sentences for each claim from the documents and finally returns a veracity prediction (\textit{e.g.}, the original claim is supported by some evidence sentences).
-All steps are completed by prompting LLMs (specifically GPT-3 in our study) through several demonstrations.
-This framework enables LLMs to acquire knowledge from task instructions and in-context examples in an almost zero-shot setting, leading to a system that is both adaptable and comprehensible.
-Moreover, it facilitates the swift construction of a fact-checking system in a new domain and the prompt integration of new data, even in settings with limited available resources.
+In this paper, we introduce \framework{} (depicted in Figure~\ref{fig:intro_eg}), a framework comprising plug-and-play LLM modules for automated fact-checking.
+The primary objective of \framework{} is to assess the veracity of complex texts (\textit{e.g.}, the response generated by ChatGPT).
+To achieve this goal, \framework{} first extracts several simple claims for verification from the input and then predicts search queries for these claims to retrieve documents from a knowledge source (\textit{e.g.}, Wikipedia in this example).
+After obtaining relevant documents, \framework{} selects evidence sentences for each claim from the documents and finally returns a veracity prediction (\textit{e.g.}, whether the original claim is supported by evidence).
+We also construct \dataset{} dataset, which focuses on verifying the factual accuracy of texts generated by LLMs.
+We collect interactions between a simulated user and an LLM and hire human annotators to determine the factualness of LLM's responses.

-This paper makes the following contributions: $(\RN{1})$~We introduce \framework{} to utilize LLMs for automatic fact-checking. $(\RN{2})$We perform experiments to assess the effectiveness of \framework{} on two fact verification datasets.
-The experimental results show that \framework{} is capable of generating reasonable results and exhibits considerable potential in the field of fact verification.
-However, compared to existing state-of-the-art (SOTA) models, which are trained by fine-tuning large-scale pre-trained language models on specific datasets, there remains ample scope for enhancing the efficiency of \framework{}.
-Therefore, it is worthwhile to keep exploring more efficient methods to utilize LLMs for fact-checking.
+This paper makes the following contributions: $(\RN{1})$~We introduce \framework{} to utilize LLMs for automatic fact-checking. $(\RN{2})$~We construct \dataset{} dataset, which facilitates future research on fact-checking in a more realistic setting. $(\RN{3})$~We evaluate the effectiveness of \framework{} on the \dataset{} dataset and two fact verification datasets.
+Our experiments show that \framework{} is capable of generating reasonable results and exhibits considerable potential in the field of fact-checking.
+While \framework{}'s performance remains below that of state-of-the-art (SOTA) models for fact verification, our approach does not require any fine-tuning and can be applied to any off-the-shelf LLM.